dseright/100daysofcode/log.md

 **Today's Progress**: Completed quote route.

 **Thoughts**: Went much smoother than the register route, even with jinja2 and what not.
 Little by little working through the specs.

+### Day 10: January 23, 2018

+**Today's Progress**: Completed buy and index routes.

+**Thoughts**: Made good progress.
+Just need the sell and history routes/pages now.
+And to fix a few things.
+Overall it's looking good and I'm understanding how things are getting pieced together.